BlueBrain/Tide/doc/Building.md

 * cppcheck + lcov: build custom cppcheck-1.68 and lcov-1.11 (or newer) and
   export PATH to the binaries (only needed for *tests* and *doxygen* targets)

+The system libopenmpi-dev package (verion 1.6.5-8) only reports MPI_THREAD_SERIALIZED support.
+Despite this, it works just the same as if it had full MPI_THREAD_MULTIPLE support.
+The MPI thread support check can thus be safely disabled when configuring the project on this platform:

+    cmake .. -DTIDE_IGNORE_MPI_THREADSAFETY=ON

 ### RedHat 6

 Tide has been built and used in production on RHEL 6.7 machines.
 However, the